Anish-Senapati/Anish-Senapati.github.io/_projects/1_project.markdown

 This project focused on developing a new way to optimize SAGE signomials.
 We proposed and optimized an efficient cut generation approach to identify and add power cones into the nonnegativity cone of interest.

-You can download the final paper for my work [here](https://anish-senapati.github.io/assets/pdf/SURF_2021.pdf) here.
+You can download the final paper for my work [here](https://anish-senapati.github.io/assets/pdf/SURF_2021.pdf).